Online Estate Agents: The Definitive Guide

 easyProperty is another online estate agent offering a well-rounded set of services to help those who don’t want to be too responsible for aspects of their house sale – but a lot of their services, such as ECP certificates and accompanied viewings, are optional extras.

-The fees for selling your home with Doorsteps start at a mere £99 and include services such as valuation and sale progression.
+The fees for selling your home with Doorsteps start at a mere £99 and include services such as valuation and sale progression, making them one of the best online estate agents.
 But with optional extras like a For Sale board and floor plans, they’re easily adaptable to your specific needs and budget.

 What’s the difference between property portals and online estate agents?